dustin/dustin.sallings.org/_posts/2020-04-29-gopro-plus.markdown

 but after playing with their C code for a bit, I finally realized that's quite an uphill battle.

-So I finlly just read their spec and wrote a [gpmf parser](https://github.com/dustin/gpmf) from scratch.
+So I finally just read their spec and wrote a [gpmf parser](https://github.com/dustin/gpmf) from scratch.
 My core GPMF parser is under 100 lines of code and gave me complete data from every sample I ran into.
 The low-level data is a bit too low-level, so I